 not mutually exclusive -- the EPO can be chosen as a "country" in the

 PCT process so that after the PCT prosecution is done, the application is

 re-processed in the EPO.
 There are also other regional offices, but they are

 not used as extensively as the EPO and PCT.

 Path 2 has a number of variations.
 One that is frequently selected is

-to have a search done under the PCT proceeding and to then file for
+to have a search done under the PCT proceeding and to then file for examination

-EPO or a national patent office.
+national patent office.

 Why take this route?

 - Deferring costs while you decide just where you